 Do you live in Wales, and receive correspondence from your local council?
 Do you visit the museum, the theatre or a national park in your spare time?
 Do you, or your child receive swimming lessons?
 Are you a student studying in a college or university in Wales?
 The standards affects everyone who lives in Wales, and the standards give you the right to use Welsh in your everyday life without any restrictions from anyone.
 Read which organisations have to implement the standards here.

-If you work for a public organisation in Wales, you might be familiar with the language duties that your workplace has to implement.
+If you work for an organisation in Wales, you might be familiar with the language duties that your workplace has to implement.
 These language duties are called Welsh language standards.
-The standards place duties on public organisations to deliver services through the medium of Welsh, consider the language when making policies, encourage more Welsh language use in the workplace, promote the language and keep records of how they are performing their duties.
+The standards place duties on organisations in Wales to deliver services through the medium of Welsh, consider the language when making policies, encourage more Welsh language use in the workplace, promote the language and keep records of how they are performing their duties.
 Read more about the Welsh Language Standards here

 .
 How can I make a complaint?

 If someone interferes you from speaking Welsh in Wales, please contact us.
 The interference could take place anywhere; in your workplace, or in your spare time.
-If you believe a public sector organisation has treated the Welsh language less favourably than the English language, you’re welcome to contact us.
+If you believe an organisation in Wales has treated the Welsh language less favourably than the English language, you’re welcome to contact us.
 If your freedom to use Welsh has been affected, please contact us with your complaint.
 Our complaint form is available here

 .
 What happens if an organisation doesn’t follow the standards?